Maurice Mpolo: Arrest and death

 In late November, Lumumba fled the capital to organise a new government in Stanleyville.
 He was captured before he could complete his escape and imprisoned at the army camp in Thysville.
 Mpolo also intended on reaching Stanleyville, but before he left he addressed a crowd of Lumumba's supporters at Lac Léopold II.
 With Mobutu's government fearing Mpolo's potential to rally support for his cause, troops were dispatched to find him and arrested him in Mushie.
 He was later transferred to Thysville, along with Vice President of the Senate Joseph Okito.
 On 17 January 1961, discipline in the base faltered and all three men were flown to Élisabethville, Katanga.
 Once there, they were brutally tortured at the hands of Moïse Tshombe and Godefroid Munongo, Lumumba's chief political rivals and the leaders of the secessionist state.
 That night, one by one they were lined up against a tree to be executed by firing squad.
 Mpolo was the second to be shot.
+The bodies were thrown into a shallow grave.
+The following morning, on orders of Katangan Interior Minister Godefroid Munongo who wanted to make the bodies disappear and thereby prevent a burial site from being created, Belgian Gendarmerie officer Gerard Soete and his team dug up and dismembered the corpses, and dissolved them in sulfuric acid while the bones were ground and scattered.

 On 17 January 2011, a mass of thanksgiving was held in memory of Mpolo and Okito at the Notre-Dame Cathedral in Kinshasa.